Modern society is entirely based on electricity. Like cell phones and the internet, electricity is the primary requirement of human lives.

 Open Circuit vs Closed Circuit

 A path is broken in an open circuit.
-There is no flow of current in the open circuit due to the broken path.
+The open circuit has no current flow due to the broken path.
 The resistance is high in an open circuit.
 A closed circuit is a complete circuit in which current flows easily.
 There is no broken path in a closed circuit.
 The resistance is low in a closed circuit.

 In an open circuit, the continuity of the path is interrupted; hence the current can not flow.